 Bolivar (Kobo eBook)

 Although the creator of the northern half of Latin America, Bolivar inspired the whole continent and still does today.
-This is Robert Harvey’s gripping and authoritative biography of one of South America’s most cherished heroes and one of the world’s most accomplished military leaders.
+This is Robert Harvey’s astonishing, gripping, and beautifully researched biography of one of South America’s most cherished heroes and one of the world’s most accomplished military leaders, by any standard.